 Relaxation of the skin and recurrence of the laxity of the tissues in the neck and jowls after a face lift is inevitable and it is part of the continuing aging process and the effect of gravity.

-Sometimes this occur after months from the procedure, more often after a few years, depending of the face lift technique and the type of skin of the patient, her/his racial and genetic back ground , diet, smoking habits and overall state of health.
+Sometimes this occurs after months from the procedure, more often after a few years, depending of the face lift technique and the type of skin of the patient, her/his racial and genetic back ground , diet, smoking habits and overall state of health.

 At this time the only solution available to correct the recurrence is to perform another face lift with the same risks, chances of complications and down time of the first operation.